FrontEndFoxes/curriculum/workshop/mini2.md

 Now we can load new images simply clicking on the 'Next' button.

 ## Build the Favorites

-We want to let user add dogs images to favorites and show the gallery of these images right below our current dog view.
+We want to let a user add dog images to a personal list of their favorites and show the gallery of these images right below our current dog view.
 To store the links we need one more data property - an array called `favoriteDogs`.
-Let's add it right after `currentDogLink` and make it empty by default
+Let's add it right after `currentDogLink` and make it empty by default:

 ```
 data() {